Superrehtard/old_diaspora_wiki/Grassroots-Projects.md

 ##Projects that need volunteers
-*If you would like to help with one of these projects, join the [grassroots mailing list](https://mailman.stanford.edu/mailman/listinfo/diaspora-grassroots) and ask about it there.
-Or you can send an email to "people" [at] "joindiaspora" [dot] com.*
+*To help with these projects, join the [grassroots mailing list](https://mailman.stanford.edu/mailman/listinfo/diaspora-grassroots) and ask about them there.
+Or send email to "people" [at] "joindiaspora" [dot] com.*

 **Beta Launch**
 Will need meetup organizers, designers, and writers.